learn-co-curriculum/node-http-headers/README.md

 ## Overview

 Most of web developers are familiar with HTTP headers.
 They are part of the HTTP requests and responses.
-Simply put, they provide meta information about the request or response such as content type, content length, language, etc. Without headers, clients including browsers, will be clueless on what the content in the body of the response to expect.
+Simply put, they provide meta information about the request or response such as content type, content length, language, etc. Without headers, clients (including browsers) will be clueless on what the content in the body of the response expects.
 They need this meta data to render the content more intelligently.
-Similarly, without headers, servers will be left guessing what is the nature of the request and what is expected of the server in terms of the response.
+Similarly, without headers, servers will be left guessing what the nature of the request i and what is expected as a response.

-For example, if we have the type of the content as plain text but really it's an HTML code that we want to browsers to render, some browsers might just output HTML code instead of the web page.
+For example, if we have the content type set as plain text but really it's HTML code that we want to browsers to render, some browsers might just output HTML code instead of the web page.
 Not the result we want!

 Headers often contain authentication information as well.
 This enables user sessions.